Grand Duchess Olga Nikolaevna of Russia: Early adulthood and World War I

 Grand Duchesses Anastasia, Tatiana, Maria, and Olga with Empress Alexandra on an official visit to Sevastopol in 1916.
 Courtesy: Beinecke Library.

 Olga exhausted relaxing in 1915.
 After helping her mother and Tatiana on surgery operations for some months, she eventually gave up due to the intense stress that that work generated.

 Olga experienced her first brush with violence at age fifteen, when she witnessed the assassination of the government minister Pyotr Stolypin during a performance at the Kiev Opera House.
 "Olga and Tatiana had followed me back to the box and saw everything that happened", Tsar Nicholas II wrote to his mother, Dowager Empress Maria, on 10 September 1911. "...It had made a great impression on Tatiana, who cried a lot, and they both slept badly."
 Three years later, she saw gunshot wounds close up when she trained to become a Red Cross nurse.
 Olga, her sister Tatiana, and her mother Tsarina Alexandra treated wounded soldiers at a hospital on the grounds of Tsarskoye Selo.

-Olga was disdainful of her cousin Princess Irina of Russia's husband Felix Yussupov, the man who eventually murdered Rasputin in December 1916.
-Yussupov had taken advantage of a law permitting men who were only sons to avoid military service.
+Olga was disdainful of her cousin Princess Irina's husband Felix Yusupov, the man who eventually murdered Rasputin in December 1916.
+Yusupov had taken advantage of a law permitting men who were only sons to avoid military service.
 He was in civilian dress at a time when many of the Romanov men and the wounded soldiers Olga cared for were fighting.
-"Felix is a 'downright civilian', dressed all in brown, walked to and fro about the room, searching in some bookcases with magazines and virtually doing nothing; an utterly unpleasant impression he makes – a man idling in such times", Olga wrote to her father, Tsar Nicholas, on 5 March 1915 after paying a visit to the Yussupovs.
+"Felix is a 'downright civilian', dressed all in brown, walked to and fro about the room, searching in some bookcases with magazines and virtually doing nothing; an utterly unpleasant impression he makes – a man idling in such times", Olga wrote to her father, Tsar Nicholas, on 5 March 1915 after paying a visit to the Yusupovs.
 She was also strongly patriotic.
 In July 1915, while discussing the wedding of an acquaintance with fellow nurses, Olga said she understood why the ancestry of the groom's German grandmother was being kept hidden.
 "Of course he has to conceal it", she burst out.
 "I quite understand him, she may perhaps be a real bloodthirsty German."
 Olga's unthinking comments hurt her mother, who had been born in Germany, reported fellow nurse Valentina Ivanovna Chebotareva.